martinkearn/Content/Blogs/Localising QnAMaker for multiple languages.md

 2. Create multiple QnAMaker knowledge bases (Kb); one for each language and have your application work out which one to call
 3. Keep a single Kb and use translation

-I've worked on several bot projects recently which had requirements for multiple languages and in both cases, we used option 3.
+I've worked on several bot projects recently which had requirements for multiple languages and in all cases, we used option 3.

 This article will discuss the implementation details of keeping a single QnAMaker Kb in your main language and using translation to support multiple languages.
 We will cover:

 - The benefits of a single QnAMaker kb in your main language.
 - Using a Logic App to orchestrate the various APIs calls; why and how.
-- How to detect language the user's question is in.
+- How to detect which language the user's question is in.
 - How to translate the question to the language of the QnAMaker Kb.
 - How to translate the QnAMaker Kb answer to language the question was asked in.